 particular attention is paid to a range of disabilities.

 May, 2005: from Cheryl Keenan Director, Division of Adult Education and Literacy Adult Education Content Standards Warehouse

 The American Institutes for Research (AIR) through a contract with the United States Department of Education operates the warehouse, a key feature of a National Leadership activity funded under the Adult Education and Family Literacy Act.
 Information gathered though the warehouse is designed to help states progress in their development and alignment of content standards and plan for curriculum and professional development to implement standards-based education.
 Visitors to the warehouse will see a representative range of state content standards as well as nationally developed standards in the areas of English language acquisition (ELA), reading, and mathematics.
 The Web site lets you download an entire standards document, search across multiple standards for specific skills and knowledge, take a guided tour to see how the site can help in writing standards, and read about each standards document submitted for posting (for example).

 Also visit the warehouse for information about the other activities funded under this contract to promote program improvement through the adoption of state content standards.
 Fourteen states have been working, since October 2004, in two collaborative groups around the development and alignment of content standards for ELA and adult basic education programs.
 And AIR is producing a “how-to” guide for establishing standards-based adult education.
 The guide will be posted on the warehouse, later this summer.

-Adult Education and Literacy Standards and Assessment - from the Office of Vocational and Adult Education
+Adult Education and Literacy Standards and Assessment - from the Office of Career Technical Adult Education